 Tools You Need to Grind Concrete

 The necessity of suitable tools cannot be denied.
 If you get the right sort of tools, you can do any job perfectly.
 So what are the tools you need to grind concrete?
 Here comes a shortlist:

-Needless to say, an angle grinder is the most important tool for grinding concrete, for making it smooth or sharp or whatsoever.
+Angle Grinder: Needless to say, an angle grinder is the most important tool for grinding concrete, for making it smooth or sharp or whatsoever.
 The diameter of the grinder blade should be medium-sized.
-Anywhere between 4 inches to 7 inches is a good choice.
-But 4.5 inches angle grinder or 7 inches angle grinder is more preferable.
+Anywhere between 4 inches angle grinder to 7 inches angle grinder is a good choice.
+But 4.5 inches angle grinder or 7 inches angle grinder is preferable.

-Usually, a dust shroud is attached to a grinder for effectively removing harmful dust.
+Dust Shroud: Usually, a dust shroud is attached to a grinder to effectively remove harmful dust.
 While grinding concrete, some dust may fly in the air and cause unwanted problems.
 For this reason, a dust shroud is a gem in grinding.

-Safety first should be our motto.
+Safety Equipment: Safety first should be our first priority when you are dealing with such a powerful tool.
 For safety measurements, you must have goggles, protective clothing, and a suitable mask.
 Earplugs and knee pads are also crucial for safety.
 Apart from these, vacuum cleaners, mops, or similar tools will be essential for cleaning.